What is a Health & Safety policy?

 - meeting specific Health & Safety performance targets

-- reducing sickness absences
+- improving sickness absence

 - increasing the number of Health & Safety trained employees